dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-jobs.md

 ### Trigger on job completion

-To chain deploy jobs together, enable the **Run when another job finishes** option and specify the upstream job that when it completes will trigger your job.
+To _chain_ deploy jobs together, enable the **Run when another job finishes** option and specify the upstream job so that when it completes it will trigger your job.
+You can also set this up through the API.
 You must have access (permissions) to the upstream project and job to configure the trigger.

 To configure your job to run based on the completion of an upstream job, enable the **Run when another job finishes** option and specify the upstream job that will act as the trigger.